DilshanSenarath/BehaveFormer/README.md

 There are thress types of metrics you can calculate through this evaluation process.
 Therefore, you can specify three different values for `--metric` paramter as indicated in the following description.

-- `basic` - EER (Equal Error Rate), Usability, TCR (Time to Correct Reject), FRWI (Flase Reject Worse Interval), and FAWI (False Accept Worse Interval) can be calculated using this keywork.
+- `basic` - EER (Equal Error Rate), Usability, TCR (Time to Correct Reject), FRWI (Flase Reject Worse Interval), and FAWI (False Accept Worse Interval) can be calculated using this keyword.
 - `det` - The required data to draw the det curve, is calulated using this keyword.
 - `pca` - t-SNE curve is generated for 10 different randomly selected test users.
-Additionally, silhouette score also is generated related to the clustering.
+Additionally, silhouette score is generated providing the goodness of the clustering.

 During the evaluation process, one folder is created in the directory of the `test.py` script: `results`.